 Planting flowers in logs adds an excellent rustic flare to many garden designs.
 They blend perfectly in cottage garden styles, add the element of earth and wood to Zen gardens, and can even work well in formal gardens.

 Logs can be cut and mounted to create window boxes, they can be made into the classic cylindrical pot-like containers, or created to be horizontal trough-like planters.
 Logs are generally easy to come by and inexpensive.
-If you or someone you know has had a tree cut down or pruned, this may offer an opportunity to get some logs.
+If you or someone you

 The first step in turning logs into planters for gardens is to find your log and decide what plants you would like to plant in it.
 Certain plants need different root depths, so different sized logs are more appropriate for different plants.
 For example, succulents need very little root space so small logs can quickly and easily be turned into charming succulent planters.
 For larger container designs and plants with deeper roots, you will need larger logs.